9 Bravery Books for Teaching Students About Courage - Diverse Read Alouds

 Annet and her family live in a small town in Denmark that is occupied by the Nazis.
 They are part of the Danish resistance and courageously hide Jews in their cellar while they wait for their escape by boat to Sweden.
 Annet helps her mother gather additional food and books for the “new friends” hiding in their cellar.
 The hushed exchanges back and forth inspire Annet to create a whispering chain to help the Jews find their way to the harbor for their escape on a moonless night.

-NEED MORE RESOURCES AND DONE-FOR YOU ACTIVITIES FOR TEACHING COURAGE?
+NEED MORE RESOURCES AND DONE-FOR-YOU COURAGE ACTIVITIES FOR STUDENTS?

-If you are looking for ideas on how to use classroom time to promote being courageous, check out this blog post.
-This particular activity, The Courageous Sheet of Paper demonstration, is quick and super engaging for students.
-You can manage to do all of these ideas with a reflection journal and materials you have around the classroom, but if you want some of the work done for you, including Google Slides for remote learning situations, you can check out my Courage theme unit.
+If you are looking for ideas on how to use classroom time to promote being courageous, check out this blog post, Courage Activities and Lessons for the Classroom.
+This particular courage activity, The Courageous Sheet of Paper demonstration, is quick and super engaging for students.
+You can manage to do all of these ideas with a reflection journal and materials you have around the classroom, but if you want some of the work done for you, including Google Slides, you can check out my SEL Courage theme unit.

-I teach unit focused on the theme of courage during morning meetings for 2-3 weeks.
-The courage themed resources in include student journal pages, 15 days of detailed and editable lesson plans, bulletin board materials with courage vocabulary and related quotations, and Google Slides for the teacher and a digital student notebook.
-This theme unit is also included in the Morning Meeting MEGA Bundle that contains 17 social- emotional themes.
-If you’re looking to increase your social-emotional focus, you’ve come to the right place!
+I teach my SEL Courage theme unit during morning meetings for 2-3 weeks.
+The courage-themed resources include student journal pages, 15 days of detailed and editable courage lesson plans, bulletin board materials with vocabulary and related courage quotations, engaging courage activities, and Google Slides for the teacher and a digital student notebook.
+This SEL Courage theme unit is also included in the SEL Morning Meeting MEGA Bundle that contains 17 social-emotional learning themes.
+If you’re looking to increase your social-emotional learning focus, you’ve come to the right place!

 WHERE TO FIND MORE SUGGESTIONS TO ADD DIVERSITY TO YOUR BOOK COLLECTIONS

-I am very appreciative of the following teachers and websites who do the hard work of sharing represent diversity and inclusivity in their picture book recommendations.
+I am very appreciative of the following teachers and websites who do the hard work of sharing the importance of representing diversity and inclusivity in their picture book recommendations.

 Jillian Fine-Heiss’s #classroombookaday Facebook Group